Fewer is More: Boosting LLM Reasoning with Reinforced Context Pruning: Methodology

 \textbf{Multi-objective Reward}.
-Our objective is to train the pruner module to effectively identify the most crucial CoT examples and useful tokens for math problem solving.
-Meanwhile, the final token count should within the original LLM context window.
-Therefore, we design a multi-objective reward.
+Our objective in Eq.~\ref{eq:target} is to train the pruner module to identify the most crucial CoT examples and useful tokens for math problem solving, while keeping the final tokens within the original LLM context window.
+To achieve this, we design a multi-objective reward.

-Let $x^\text{input}$ be the final input for the LLM, which includes the retained CoT tokens from the policy network and the target question. $t$ represents the token count of $x^\text{input}$, and $T$ is the token count limit.
-The reward $R$ is defined as follows: where the first term evaluates the effectiveness of inputted CoT tokens, and the second term ensures they are within the LLM context window. $L_\text{LLM}$ is LLM's prediction loss under the input of $x^\text{input}$, $R_\text{Acc}$ evaluates the reasoning accuracy (to be discussed later). $w$ is a hyperparameter that penalizes the token count $t$ for being too short (i.e., $w<0$) or exceeding (i.e.,$w>0$ ) the token limit $T$.
+Let $x^\text{input}$ be the final input to LLM, which includes the retained CoT tokens from the policy network and the target question. $t$ represents the token count of $x^\text{input}$, and $T$ is the token count limit.
+The reward $R$ is defined as follows: where the first term evaluates the effectiveness of inputted CoT tokens, and the second term ensures they are within the LLM context window. $L_\text{LLM}$ is LLM's prediction loss under $x^\text{input}$, $R_\text{Acc}$ evaluates the reasoning accuracy (to be discussed later). $w$ is a hyperparameter that penalizes the token count $t$ for being too short (i.e., $w<0$) or exceeding (i.e.,$w>0$ ) the token limit $T$.

-In Eq.~\ref{eq:total_reward}, we introduce $R_\text{Acc}$ to evaluate math reasoning accuracy under the input $x^\text{input}$, in addition to $L_\text{LLM}$.
-This is because $L_\text{LLM}$, the average loss of generated tokens, doesn't fully capture the LLM's ability to provide correct answers.
+In addition to $L_\text{LLM}$, we introduce $R_\text{Acc}$ to evaluate math reasoning accuracy.
+This is because $L_\text{LLM}$, the average loss of generated tokens, doesn't fully reflect LLM's ability to generate correct answers.
 Specifically, $R_\text{Acc}$ is set to 1 for a correct answer and 0 for an incorrect one.
-Notably, we found that if format or crucial tokens are pruned, LLM struggles to interpret the input context correctly, leading to irrelevant answers for math problem solving.
+Notably, we found that if the format or crucial tokens are pruned, LLM struggles to interpret the input context correctly, leading to irrelevant answers for math problem solving.
 In such cases, we penalize $R_\text{Acc}$ with a value of -0.1.

 \textbf{Optimization with REINFORCE}.
 We employ reinforcement learning to maximize the reward and train the two-stage policy network.
 According to REINFORCE~\cite{reinforce}, the network parameters are updated by the gradients: Notably, as shown in Fig.~\ref{fig:overview}, only the parameters of the policy network require training.
 The embedding extractor and LLM are frozen, thus, the overall training overhead is lightweight.